skyehersh/CO2-modeling-with-Stan/README.md

 global temperature.
 I evaluate and compare a quadratic (likelihood) model and an exponential (likelihood) model for the task.
-I propose priors for their parameters, explaining my reasoning, and then use RStan, an imperative probabilistic programming language, to arrive at the parameters’ posterior predicted distributions.
+I propose priors for their parameters, explaining my reasoning, and then use RStan, an imperative probabilistic programming language, to arrive at the parameters’ posterior predictive distributions.
 Having arrived at appropriate parameters, I use RStan to generate future predicted values for CO<sub>2</sub> in ppm.